benjaminy/TenaciousCalf/README.md

 (because of alignment constraints).
 32&times; memory overhead is horrendous; totally intolerable for a reasonably large collection.

-The basic strategy for keeping memory efficiency high is to make the leaves "wide", just like the internal nodes of the trees.
+The basic strategy for keeping memory efficiency high is "chunking" a modest number (say 32) of values together into a single array.
 So the bytes of the leaves are mostly devoted to a plain array of application data.
 The goal for the project is sub-2&times; overhead compared to the most compact reasonable implementation.
 (If this sounds implausible think about how very small the number of internal nodes is compared to the number of leaves in a high-degree tree.)

 Memory overhead is _super_ important, because there is a direct relationship between it and the amount of actual application data that